 Project deliverables

-Both parties need to have a clear understanding of what outcome is expected.
+Both parties need to have a clear understanding of the expected outcome.
 Make sure expectations are set on both sides.

 Include any of the following details about your deliverables: